 THIS RELEASE AGREEMENT SHALL APPLY TO ALL FUTURE PARTICIPATION IN WILDERNESS ACTIVITIES

 Rental Waiver and Form

-TO: BIG RED CATS INC., HER MAJESTY THE QUEEN IN RIGHT OF THE PROVINCE OF BRITISH COLUMBIA, GROUP ROSSIGNOL CANADA INC., ARC'TERYX EQUIPMENT INC, ARC'TERYX INC., and their respective directors, shareholders, owners, officers, employees, guides, agents, independent contractors, subcontractors, representatives, successors, assigns and guests (all of whom are hereinafter collectively referred to as the “Releasees”).
+TO: BIG RED CATS INC., HER MAJESTY THE QUEEN IN RIGHT OF THE PROVINCE OF BRITISH COLUMBIA, GROUP ROSSIGNOL CANADA INC., BACKCOUNTRY ACCESS INC., ARC'TERYX INC., and their respective directors, shareholders, owners, officers, employees, guides, agents, independent contractors, subcontractors, representatives, successors, assigns and guests (all of whom are hereinafter collectively referred to as the “Releasees”).

 - I accept full responsibility for the care of the Rental equipment “the equipment” listed on this form and agree to pay for any damage to the equipment and replace at full retail value any equipment not returned by the agreed date.

 - I am familiar with the proper use of the equipment.
 I understand that the rental technicians are able to answer any questions that I might have as to the proper use of equipment.

 I am aware that Backcountry skiing and snowboarding involves risks, dangers and hazards, and that injuries are a common and ordinary occurrence in these sports.
 Skiing and riding in backcountry avalanche terrain all day involves potentially much greater risk than skiing at a ski hill.
 AVALANCHE AIRBAG SYSTEM